TebibuS/BBBdatagetsbetter/README.md

 **Location:** `BBB_Library` folder

 **Description:**
-The BBB Library contains scripts for record matching, record validation, and record deduplication using the cleaned and normalized CSV file.
+The BBB Library contains scripts for record matching, record validation, and record deduplication using the **cleaned and normalized CSV file**.
 These scripts match BBB's database records with another database (referred to here as "model"), which is believed to be more up-to-date.
 The library includes methods such as fetching data from Google Places.
 This library opens the possibility for new "models" to be added.

 **Requirements for new models:**
 - Output must be JSON with the following information: business name, address, phone number, and website.
 It should be in the specified format: